ejduwell/revCorrStim/README.md

   expParz = eval(expDescFile);
   % =========================================================================
   ```
-- To point to a different descriptor file, simply set the 'expDescFile' parameter equal to your new descriptor file name string (without the .m extension);
+- To point to a different descriptor file, simply set the 'expDescFile' parameter equal to your new descriptor file name string (without the .m extension)

 ### Running the Stimulus: